-The Master Plan recommended a concept of carrying capacity (a pre-determined number of people that the Park could accommodate) to guide the management decisions.
-Modern park management techniques recognize numerous variables that can increase capacity without increasing impacts.
+The Master Plan recommended a strict capacity be set (a pre-determined number of people that the Park could accommodate) to guide the management decisions, but did not suggest a number.
+Modern park management techniques recognize that while there still may be an ultimate capacity, numerous variables can reduce the visitation impacts and shift that limit so it may be difficult to define a specific number.
 The Master Plan was written when much of the Park was an active gravel mine or undergoing restoration, when there were few residential developments nearby, and the when a one-day count of 183 visitors triggered concern for potential overuse.
 In 2016, trail counters recorded 530 visitors in one hour using the trail, and yet the habitat quality remains high.